aaronawylo/2800-202310-DTC02/README.md

 - Search by tags to find games in specific genres

+1. Login/Signup to the website
+2. Open the hamburger menu in the upper right corner
+3. Click on Browse Games
+4. Select the categories that interest you!

 - A random game page that will give you something you've definitely never seen!